Pizza night is every Sunday, much to my children’s delight. In fact, if we eat anything else, they feel deprived.

 - Preheat your broiler to high (or low, see below).

-- Add a little oil of your choice (I usually use refined coconut oil).
+- Add a little oil of your choice (I usually use refined coconut oil (use the code STEWARDSHIP for 10% off at that site!) (use the code STEWARDSHIP for 10% off at that site!)).

 - Pour a thin layer (about ⅔-1 cup) evenly into the skillet, tilting it if necessary or using the back of a ladle to spread out the batter to the edges.
 Thinner crusts are tastier and crispier, in my opinion, although harder to pick up with your hands.